wanderlp/today/README.md

 7. Diffable data sources manage the state of your data with snapshots.
 A snapshot represents the state of your data at a specific point in time.
 To display data using a snapshot, you'll create the snapshot, populate the snapshot with the state of data that you want to display, and then apply the snapshot in the user interface.

-8. The @objc attributes makes the method available to Objective-C code.
+8. The `@objc` attributes makes the method available to Objective-C code.

+9. `Target-Action` is a design pattern in which an object hodls the information necessary to send a message to another object when an event ocurrs.
+In the Today App, the `touch UpInside` event occurs when a user taps the done button, which sends the `didPressDoneButton: sender` message to the view controller.